-I remember flicking through fashion magazines as a teenager and becoming convinced that the only acceptable way to navigate summer as a stylish woman was to become this vision of bohemianism.
-Floor-grazing linen dresses, suede fringing, peasant blouses and gladiator sandals were the It pieces at the time.
-One would drift from music festival to music festival, all the while keeping those cream espadrilles in pristine condition.
+I remember flicking through fashion magazines as a teenager and becoming convinced that the only acceptable way to stylishly navigate summer was to become this vision of bohemianism.
+Floor-grazing linen dresses, suede fringing, peasant blouses and gladiator sandals were the staples to be seen in, and one would drift from Notting Hill pub garden to music festival, all the while keeping those cream espadrilles in pristine condition.
 I blame Sienna Miller.

-As luck would have it, the last 12 months have seen minimalistic style continue its upward trajectory, with influencers foregoing the look-at-me extraversion that proliferated in 2018 and instead opting for unprinted shirtdresses, simple slips and voluminous smocks.
-So many brands, from & Other Stories to Arket, are embracing the less-is-more approach, and this is great news for people like me who can't quite get on board with boho.
+As luck would have it, the last year or two has seen minimalistic style continue in an upward trajectory, with influencers foregoing the look-at-me extraversion that proliferated c.2015 and instead opting for unprinted shirt dresses, simple slips and voluminous smocks.
+Countless high street brands, from & Other Stories to Arket, have also embraced the less-is-more approach, which is great news for people like me who can't quite get on board with boho.
 If this rings true for you too, scroll down to shop my minimalistic dress edit, and see how influencers are wearing theirs.